MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 - **Supported distributions**: AKS enabled by Azure Arc, Cluster API Azure, Azure Red Hat OpenShift, Red Hat OpenShift (version 4.6 or later), Google Kubernetes Engine Standard, Amazon Elastic Kubernetes Service, VMware Tanzu Kubernetes Grid, Rancher Kubernetes Engine, and Canonical Kubernetes Distribution.

 Microsoft Defender for Containers is the cloud-native solution that is used to secure your containers so you can improve, monitor, and maintain the security of your clusters, containers, and their applications.
-It gathers information related to security like audit log data from the Kubernetes cluster, and provides recommendations and threat alerts based on gathered data.
+Microsoft Defender for Containers gathers information related to security, such as audit log data, from the Kubernetes cluster.
+Then, it provides recommendations and threat alerts based on the gathered data.

 For more information, see [Enable Microsoft Defender for Containers](/azure/defender-for-cloud/defender-for-kubernetes-azure-arc?toc=/azure/azure-arc/kubernetes/toc.json&bc=/azure/azure-arc/kubernetes/breadcrumb/toc.json).